muratk5n/thirdwave/en/README.md

 ---

-Hacks from all sides reached whole new levels after this pullout.
+Hacks from all sides reached a whole new level after this pullout.
 I do a double-take on some of the "analysis'"..
 Like, really?
 Mfker really said that?